-- Activate the nearest fire alarm immediately this is your main priority - Leave the building by the nearest safe route - Report to Assembly Point 15, between Queen's Building and Shilling Building.
-Let a Fire Marshall know the location of the fire - Do not fight fires unless trained to do so the incorrect choice or use of a fire extinguisher could put your life at risk and/or make the fire worse.
+- Activate the nearest fire alarm immediately this is your main priority - Leave the building by the nearest safe route - Report to the Assembly Point and let a Fire Marshall know the location of the fire - Do not fight fires unless trained to do so the incorrect choice or use of a fire extinguisher could put your life at risk and/or make the fire worse.

-9.4 Lone working policy and procedures
+10.4 Lone working policy and procedures

-The College has a 'Lone Working Policy and Procedure' that can be found here.
+The University has a 'Lone Working Policy and Procedure' that can be found here.

 Lone working is defined as working during either normal working hours at an isolated location within the normal workplace or when working outside of normal hours.
 The Geography department runs a range of different rooms, from general teaching, reading and computer facilities, to technical laboratories and analysis suites.
-Access to the Department is available from 1900 to 1900.
+Access to Queen's Building is available from o800 to 1700.
+Geography postgraduate students can swipe into the building outside of opening hours in order to access rooms for quiet study.